-Membership
+1. Membership

-We will enhance engagement with our members and provide them with increased support and opportunities to be able to work effectively on the climate and health agenda in their public health practice.
+We will engage with our members and provide them with increased support and opportunities to be able to work effectively on the climate and health agenda in their public health practice.

-- Develop and maintain an ongoing programme of events in order to continuously develop a membership with strong expertise in effective public health action in tackling the climate emergency, e.g. running events such as workshops / conferences for continuous professional development and sharing good practice - Ensure that we produce resources on key topics and that there is clear visibility and communication of materials and resources, based on evidence, for all members in relation to climate change, the environment and health that are readily available and relevant to all areas of practice which our members represent, e.g. develop a green health impact assessment framework. produce regular position statements on issues as they arise, evidence-based resources on climate related topics - Ensure that the public health workforce have access to support to be able to deliver the knowledge, skills and attitudes necessary to act, e.g. developing and supporting networks to facilitate peer learning and support for members regarding working on these topics - Recognise the contribution of Faculty members to work in this field, e.g. highlighting the leadership and commitment of members in this area by creating an award
+- Develop and maintain an ongoing programme of events in order to continuously develop a membership with strong expertise in effective public health action in tackling the climate emergency, e.g., running events such as workshops and conferences for continuous professional development and sharing good practice, - Support national and local leadership by producing resources on key topics and that there is clear visibility and communication of materials and resources, based on evidence, for all members in relation to climate change, the environment and health that are readily available and relevant to all areas of practice which our members represent, e.g. develop a green health impact assessment framework. produce regular position statements on issues as they arise, evidence-based resources on climate related topics. - Ensure that the public health workforce has access to support to be able to deliver the knowledge, skills, and attitudes necessary to act.
+This includes developing and supporting networks to facilitate peer learning and support for members regarding working on these topics and a reverse mentoring programme.
+The latter was launched to allow registrars to share their knowledge and perspectives on climate change action with senior Public Health professionals. - Recognise the contribution of Faculty members to work in this field, e.g., highlighting the leadership and commitment of members in this area by creating an award.